 If you've received a letter from the NHS asking you to self isolate due to Covid-19 please let us know and if you wish we will add you to the PSR.

 PSR includes several other optional services, advanced notice of expected power outages, priority support in emergencies, and password protection and identification schemes.
 If you are a vulnerable customer, you can sign up for PSR membership by emailing us at [email protected].

 Help if something goes wrong with your energy supply

 If you're experiencing a problem with your meter please contact us.
-Our phone lines are open Monday - Friday, 9am - 5pm.

 Following the UK Government’s guidance to avoid social contact due to the outbreak of coronavirus (COVID-19), we are regrettably unable to carry out any non-essential meter works.
 Please contact us again once the guidance is updated.
 We apologise for any inconvenience this may cause.

 If we determine that you do have an emergency, we will arrange an engineer to visit your property.
 To ensure the health of you and our engineer isn’t compromised, we will ask if you or anyone in your household is currently self-isolating due to cold or flu-like symptoms.
 This will be asked again on the day of your appointment in case there has been any change since the booking was made.